aimandesu/movie-like-aspcore/README.md

 - for example, http://aimanafiq.runasp.net/api/series

-#### Series

-GET - /api/series - /api/series/:slug

-POST - /api/series
-DELETE - /api/series/:id
-UPDATE - /api/series/:id

-### Category

-GET - /api/categories - /api/categories/:id

-POST - /api/categories
-DELETE - /api/categories/:id

-and others... the same.
-Too Lazy rn, will update later :/ maybe ill do ui for all my api later........
+Maybe I will do ui for all my api later........ with Laravel.

 but for now
 [Click here to view the API](https://www.postman.com/payload-specialist-8137764/workspace/aimanafiq-work-s/folder/33511040-72e75469-3896-4900-8e6a-b7420b139c01?action=share&creator=33511040&ctx=documentation&active-environment=33511040-bfecc31f-3951-40c2-9d95-753e310ce5b9)

 ## Screenshots

+- None at the moment, lack of frontend works.

 ### Erd